NikosMav/System-Programming-3/README.md

 7. Increments the 'files served' counter and closes the connection when all files are served.

 The above process repeats continuously.

+### Client Operation
+#### The client:

+1. Reads command-line arguments.
+2. Attempts to connect to the server.
+3. Receives the block_size from the server.
+4. Sends the desired path to the server.
+5. Continuously reads files until the server has sent all.
+6. Closes the connection.

+#### Classes
+- q: A classic queue implementation.
+- q_node: A node in the q class containing necessary elements like socket and file (fpath).
+- fpath: A comprehensive class holding directory and subdirectory details, forming a tree structure.